-In a future fossil free Denmark one can speculate in reusing the NG network or parts of it for CO2 transport.
+In a future fossil-free Denmark, one could speculate the reuse of the NG network - or parts of it - for $CO_2$ transport.

 The NG network is designed for 80 bar operating pressure at the gas transmission lines and 40 bar at the main distribution lines.
-Secondary distribution lines have design pressure of below 20 bar.
+Secondary distribution lines have a design pressure of below 20 bar.
 MR (Metering and Reduction) stations maintain the various pressure levels at the distribution net whereas the underground gas storage and interconnections maintain the pressure in the main transmission lines.
-A map of the NG network is shown in Figure 5.
+A map of the NG network is shown in Figure 48.

-Figure 5.
+Figure 48.
 Natural gas pipeline network (steel piping) in Denmark.
 Source: Naturagasfakta.dk, DGC.

-Considering dense phase pipeline transportation of CO_2 as described in previous section where operational pressures are typically in the range of 80-160 bar (above critical pressure) the max operating pressure of the NG system is too low when considering operational margins and pressure drop.
-The existing NG network is therefore not suitable for dense phase CO_2 transport.
+Considering dense phase pipeline transportation of CO2, as described in the previous section, where operational pressures are typically in the range of 80-110 bar (above critical pressure) the max operating pressure of the NG system is too low when considering operational margins and pressure drop.
+The existing NG network is therefore not suitable for dense phase CO2 transport.

-Another possibility is to operate the pipeline network at relatively low CO_2 pressure in the gaseous state.
-For expected operating temperatures of buried pipeline i.e. down to 5°C, liquid phase may form at 40 bar.
-Hence to stay out of the two-phase region, pressures up to say 30 bar could be acceptable.
-At 30 bar the CO_2 density is reduced to approx. 80 kg/m3, greatly decreasing the transportation capacity compared to dense phase 800-1000 kg/m3 operation.
-Considering that the pipelines of the NG network is designed for gas transport, the capacity of the main transmission lines are still capable of transporting several MTPA CO_2 even at 30 bar, which may be sufficient in most scenarios.
+Another possibility is to operate the pipeline network at relatively low CO2 pressure in the gaseous state.
+For expected operating temperatures of buried pipeline, i.e. down to 5°C, liquid phase may form at 40 bar.
+Hence, to stay out of the two-phase region, pressures up to approx. 30 bar could be acceptable.
+At 30 bar the CO2 density is reduced to approx. 80 kg/m, greatly decreasing the transportation capacity compared to dense phase 800-1000 kg/m operation.
+Considering that the pipelines of the NG network is designed for gas transport, the capacity of the main transmission lines are still capable of transporting several MTPA CO2, even at 30 bar, which may be sufficient in most scenarios.

 The NG pipe network is constructed of carbon steel with small distribution lines of polymer.
-Carbon steel will be compatible with CO_2 as long as the CO_2 is maintained dry.
-Any compression and MR station will have to be upgraded to deal with the different physical properties of CO_2 .
-Thus, from an overall technical point-of-view reuse of NG pipelines for CO_2 transport at low pressure conditions (<40 bar) seems feasible although this will need to be evaluated in greater details.
+Carbon steel will be compatible with $CO_2$ as long as the $CO_2$ is maintained dry (water content < 30 ppm vol).
+Any compression and MR station will have to be upgraded to deal with the different physical properties of $CO_2$ .
+Thus, from an overall technical perspective, reuse of NG pipelines for $CO_2$ transport at low pressure conditions (<40 bar) seems feasible although this will need to be evaluated in greater detail.

 Other specific stretches of oil and gas pipelines may also become redundant when production from the Danish oil and gas fields in the North Sea is phased out or the general use of oil and gas diminishes.
-The possible reuse of these for CO2 transport will have to be evaluated on a case by case basis considering remaining lifetime, design pressure and required modifications.
-Reuse of oil and gas pipelines for CO2 transport has also been considered in other projects e.g. OCAP project in the Netherlands [6].
+The possible reuse of these for CO2 transport will have to be evaluated on a case-by-case basis considering remaining lifetime, design pressure and required modifications.
+Reuse of oil and gas pipelines for CO2 transport has also been considered in other projects, e.g., the OCAP project in the Netherlands [6].